⚕️ This is a health information article. It does not replace advice from your doctor, obstetrician, or midwife. View sources

 Rich in Pregnancy-Friendly Minerals

 Cardamom contains small amounts of calcium, potassium, magnesium, and iron — all important during pregnancy.
-While the amounts in culinary use are small, every nutrient source adds up when you are eating for two.
-It pairs well with iron-rich foods as part of a balanced pregnancy diet.
+While culinary amounts contribute modestly, every micronutrient source adds up across the day.
+It pairs well with iron-rich foods — for more spice pairings see our complete cardamom guide.

 Source: USDA FoodData Central